 Back injuries.
 You can injure your back from a whole host of physical activities.
 You might get a mild strain from playing sports or lifting heavy objects.
 A bad fall or a car accident could cause more severe injuries such as a fractured spine.
 But like AS, the lower back is the commonly affected area.
 The pain from the injury could eventually spread to other parts of the body and affect how well you can move.
 If you already have AS, back injuries could be more severe than they would be for someone without the condition.

 Sciatica.
 Sciatic nerves are the long, thick nerves that run from your lower back and buttocks down each of your legs.
-When one of them gets compressed, irritated, or pinched by conditions like a herniated disk, you will have mild to severe pain, called sciatica.
+When the roots of the sciatic nerve gets compressed, irritated, or pinched at the spinal level, you will have mild to severe pain, called sciatica.
 You might feel it in your low back.
 It can also cause muscle weakness, pain, and a tingling “pins and needles” feeling in one or both of your legs and feet.
-Conditions like AS, fracture in the spine, spinal disk problems, scar tissue, infection, and pregnancy are some of the causes of sciatica.
+Conditions like AS, fractures in the spine, spinal disk problems, scar tissue, infection, and pregnancy are some of the causes of sciatica.

 Fibromyalgia.
 People with this condition have widespread pain all over their body.
 You may feel numbness and tingling in your hands and feet; pain in your low back, face, or jaw; or even digestive issues like bloating, constipation, belly pain, and irritable bowel syndrome.
 It is possible to have fibromyalgia and AS at the same time.
 Unlike AS, fibromyalgia will not cause physical signs or changes that show up on imaging exams like X-rays.